mariosorianojr/about/teaching.md

 ### Graduate Writing Lab at the Poorvu Center for Teaching and Learning

 * McDougal-Poorvu Writing Fellow, 2019-present
-* Workshops - *Scientific Research and Writing Series, From Paper to Publication Series, Writing a Prospectus in the Sciences, Writing a Review Article in the Sciences*
+* Workshops taught - *Scientific Research and Writing Series, From Paper to Publication Series, Writing a Prospectus in the Sciences, Writing a Review Article in the Sciences*
 * Individual writing consultations with graduate students and postdoctoral scholars
 <br/><br/>